 While there is such a thing as toxic positivity, where a person refuses to accept adverse events and feelings, it’s generally better to veer towards focusing on the positive.

 We are all sensitive to other people’s opinions, so approach the person in recovery’s hopes, dreams and desires with respect.
-People who suffer from addiction can be easily hurt, so make sure you’re always tactful without tiptoeing.
+People who suffer from drug and alcohol addiction can be easily hurt, so make sure you’re always tactful without tiptoeing.

 Make Exciting Plans

-One of the healthiest ways to help someone stay sober is to make exciting plans that don’t involve drugs or alcohol.
+One of the healthiest ways to help someone stay sober is to make exciting plans that don’t involve drug or alcohol use.
 There are plenty of free days out and affordable ideas for nights or days out, so get out in the world and enjoy life together!